-The terms direct effect and direct applicability often get confused by students of EU law, they are however important.
+The terms direct effect and direct applicability often get confused by students of EU law, but it is important to understand the distinction between them.
 We shall try to break them down here so that they become straight forward.

 Direct applicability talks about whether an EU law needs a national parliament to enact legislation to make it law in a member state.

 EU treaties and EU regulations are directly applicable.
 They do not need any other acts of parliament in the member state to make them into law.
-Therefore, once a treaty is signed or a regulation is passed in Brussels by the Council of Ministers it instantly becomes applicable in the member state.
+Therefore, once a treaty is signed or a regulation is passed in Brussels by the Council of Ministers, it instantly becomes applicable in all member states.

 EU directives are not directly applicable.
-Directives in essence tell member states to do something therefore, when passed they need a piece of legislation to make them into national law.
+Directives, in essence, tell member states to do something, so when passed they need a piece of legislation to make them into national law.

 Direct effect refers to whether individuals can rely on the EU law in domestic courts.
 There are two types of direct effect – vertical and horizontal.